RobotUnion/rallf-js-sdk/README.md

 ### Dependencies
 You will need to have [NodeJS](https://nodejs.org/es/) and [npm](https://www.npmjs.com/get-npm) installed.
+> Recomended to have Firefox installed as well as [geckodriver](https://github.com/mozilla/geckodriver/releases)

 ### Installation
 * Run `npm install rallf-js-sdk -g` to install the sdk and have access to global [commands]()